David-P-Molina/David-P-Molina/README.md

 ## Mini Bio
 Full Stack Software Engineer experienced in React, Javascript and Ruby on Rails, Children's Ministry, Retail, and Customer Service.
 Diligent researcher, if it's caught my interest I've read at least 2 articles and watched a few youtube videos on it!

-- I'm currently learning Data Structures & Algorithms
+- I'm currently learning Data Structures & Algorithms & Python
 - I plan on learning MongoDB, Express and NodeJS next and in the future React Native
 - I'm looking to find a coding mentor
 - ⚡ Fun fact ⚡ I am colorblind, and that probably contributes to charcoal being my favorite color.